 - Fertilization and implantation of the oocyte has taken place, but in the first days there has been an incorrect development of the fruit plant (early rod site, very early miscarriage).

-- Use of drugs containing HCG (e.g. in case of artificial insemination)
+- Use of medications containing hCG (e.g. in the case of artificial insemination)

 - Rudolf-Müller, E. (2015): Schwangerschaftstest, URL: https://www.netdoktor.de/schwangerschaft/schwangerschaftstest/, Retrieved 18.06.2019

 - Weyerstahl, T. & Stauber, M. (2013): Duale Reihe – Gynäkologie und Geburtshilfe, Georg Thieme Verlag, 4th edition